/* Scenario metadata

 <<set $nogyro to true>>

-<<goto "DecBrief">>"Approach, five Golf Hotel, able normal headings."
+<<goto "DecBrief">>"Approach, five Golf Hotel, normal headings are fine."

 "Five Golf Hotel, roger, fly heading zero-five-zero, descend and maintain four thousand."

 <<goto "DecBrief">>Chicago Center hands you off to Peoria Approach.
 Peoria vectors you southbound for twenty minutes before the cloud tops begin to break up below you.
-You can see ground — bare fields, a highway — through scattered openings.
+You can see ground through scattered openings: bare fields, a highway.
 Peoria is reporting scattered 3,500, visibility 10.
 You are still at 7,000 but the layer is thinning below you.

 "Five Golf Hotel, Peoria, descend at your discretion to three thousand, can you maintain visual?"